jcuadraUAI/plaga/_pages/openings.md

 ## Previous announcements

+The [N&uacute;cleo Milenio for Transversal Research and Technology to explore Supermassive Black Holes (TITANS)](http://www.astro.udec.cl/titans/) invites applications to fill one [**postdoctoral position**](https://jobregister.aas.org/ad/519e1af4) in SMBH astrophysics.
+We  will give priority to candidates that can expand or complement our group from the computational and theoretical perspectives.
+The positions can be hosted at any of the TITANS member universities, including UAI in Viña del Mar.
+Deadline is Dec 10, 2024.

 The [N&uacute;cleo Milenio for Transversal Research and Technology to explore Supermassive Black Holes (TITANS)](http://www.astro.udec.cl/titans/) invites applications to fill two [**postdoctoral positions**](https://jobregister.aas.org/ad/cf9d6d09).
 One of the positions focuses on theoretically understanding the link between single and binary SMBHs and their immediate environments, and can be held at UAI in Viña del Mar.